-Volunteers provide strong social and community benefits including an avenue for communication, planning, strategic planning, community consultation as well as community capacity building and strong social networks for the community.
-A community with a high rate of participation in community activities is an indicator of a well-functioning community.
+Volunteers provide strong social and community benefits including an avenue for communication, planning, strategic planning, community consultation as well as

 The volunteer management service review has been strategically implemented since it was adopted by Council in August 2018.
 As a result, 14 park and reserve committees and 2 cemetery committees have dissolved, and 5 combined hall/park committees have changed operation to be hall management committees only.
 All but one former cemetery committee are now operating under the new model (or soon will be), totalling 20 volunteer groups.